Healthy Recipes Blog

 While this recipe is very flavorful and makes a wonderful party snack (or a side dish), it's not the same as baked chicken wings or buffalo wings.
 Chicken wings are richer, meatier (obviously), and more flavorful.

 So, don't expect this dish to be a substitute for the classic chicken recipe.
-Rather, it's a wonderfully flavorful vegetable dish that somewhat resembles the chicken original.
+Rather, it's a wonderfully flavorful vegetable dish that somewhat resembles the original.

 Is this recipe very spicy?

+If you use a standard hot sauce (such as Frank's), the heat level should be OK for most.
 But if you use a specialty hot sauce (such as habanero pepper sauce), you might want to reduce the hot sauce to 3 tablespoons and maybe even add an extra tablespoon of butter.
 Otherwise, the dish might be too spicy.

 Can I use commercial blue cheese dressing?